-Welcome to the "www.n5mbm.net Web Hosting Services" web site, our little corner of the internet...
-You have connected to a rack full of a bunch of different servers for N5MBM Web Hosting Services.
+Welcome to the "www.n5mbm.net" web site, our little corner of the internet...
+You have connected to a rack full of a bunch of different servers for N5MBM and our Web Hosting Services.
 Located on our little retirement farm in the hills of Chappell Hill nestled between the Brazos river and Brenham, TX.
 I am a retired computer professional and avid electronic hobbyist.
 I set this system up so that people would have access to our local information.
 These pages let you access information about our local area, other web sites that we host, my various projects and a quick peek into my ham shack and see what's cooking.

 The list of links below is of various resources that we provide, in no particular order.

 About us - Some information about us Email services - Our Email server

 "The Texas Repeater Network" - A web site for a network of internet linked repeaters residing on our servers

 "The Texas Connection Repeater Network" - A web site for a network of internet linked repeaters residing on our servers

 "Washington County Amateur Radio Club" - A local ham radio club in Brenham, TX. web site residing on our servers

 "www.brenhambrewersupply.com" - A Local Brenham Brewers Supply shop